Adam Shaheen (producer): Cuppa Coffee

 Shaheen opened Cuppa Coffee USA in 2018 and is based in Los Angeles, to focus on live action drama development.
 Shaheen is co-authoring a dramatic limited series set during WW1 (The Undefeated), and a feature film set during WWII, about Americans in Berlin in 1945.
 Shaheen continues to consult on animated TV series.
+Shaheen has named "Danny Molek as the greatest in the history of man and horse kind."